An Old Drug With New Uses

 Bromocriptine: An Old Drug with New Uses can be purchased in one of three formats.

-The first is as a PDF e-book download for $29.95.
+The first is as a PDF e-book download for $27.00.
 You will receive a link for immediate download from my shopping cart and the book can be read with any free PDF reader (i.e. Preview Adobe Reader, Foxit) or printed.
-It can not be read on a Kindle or Nook.

 Finally, there is a hardcopy/e-book bundle.
-For only $10 more than the hardcopy book itself ($49.95 plus Shipping/Handling), you’ll get the e-book for immediate download as well as receiving a hardcopy book from Vervante.
-You can add your chosen version to your shopping cart with the buttons below.
+For only $10 more than the hardcopy book itself ($47.00 plus Shipping/Handling), you’ll get the e-book for immediate download as well as receiving a physical book from Vervante.

 I always love to hear back from my readers; if you'd like to provide some feedback about the book or how well the information in it worked for you, please feel free to use the comments section below.